BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 =======	======	======	=================================
 offset	length	conf.	description
 =======	======  ======  =================================
-0	4 / 8	high	binary, signature F6F6F6F6 (padded with 4 zero bytes on **u64**)
+0	4|8	high	binary, signature xF6F6F6F6|xF6F6F6F600000000
-4 / 8	4 / 8	high	int, number of columns := NCOL
+4|8	4|8	high	int, number of columns := NCOL
-8 / 16	4 / 8	low	*????????????*  usually zeroes
+8|16	4|8	low	*????????????*  usually zeroes
-12 / 24		medium	Total length of subheader, H
+12|24		medium	Total length of subheader, QL
 =======	======  ======  =================================

 Subheader Counts Subheader
 --------------------------

 This subheader contains information on the first and last appearances of at least 7 common subheader types.
 Any of these subheaders may appear once or more.
 Multiple instances of a subheader provide information for an exclusive subset of columns.
 The order in which data is read from multiple subheaders corresponds to the reading order (left to right) of columns.
 The structure of this subheader was deduced and reported by Clint Cummins.

 =========	=======	======  ===============================================
 offset		length	conf.	description
 =========	=======	======  ===============================================
-0		4 / 8	high	int, signature -1024 (hex 00FC & 2 or 6 FFs on Intel)
+0		4|8	high	int, signature -1024 (x00FCFFFF|x00FCFFFFFFFFFFFF)
-4 / 8		4 / 8	low	int, length or offset, usually >= 48
+4|8		4|8	low	int, length or offset, usually >= 48
-8 / 16		4 / 8	low	int, usually 4
+8|16		4|8	low	int, usually 4
-12 / 24		2	low	int, usually 7 (number of nonzero SCVs?)
+12|24		2	low	int, usually 7 (number of nonzero SCVs?)
-14 / 26		50 / 94	low	*????????????*
+14|26		50|94	low	*????????????*
-64 / 120	12*LSCV	medium	12 `subheader count vectors`_, 20 / 40 := LSCV bytes each
+64|120		12*LSCV	medium	12 `subheader count vectors`_, length := LSCV = 20|40 bytes each
-304 / 600		medium	Total length of subheader, H
+304|600			medium	Total length of subheader, QL
 =========	=======	======  ===============================================

 Subheader Count Vectors